rives-io/riv/docs/developing-cartridges.md

 active boot switches: -d:release
 ```

-Yes, it's there, Nim compiler is now official part of our customized SDK.
+Yes, it's there, Nim compiler is now part of our customized SDK.

 ## Using other programming languages